dark-prince05/movieflix/README.md

 - Poster (with fallback image if not available)
 - Title
 - Release Year

+4.Click on any movie card to open a pop-up showing:

+- Poster (with fallback image if not available)
+- Title
+- Release Year
+- Director
+- Genre
+- Plot Summary
+- Language
+- Runtime
+- IMDb Rating
   If there are any errors (no results, bad input, internet issues), an appropriate message will be shown instead of breaking the app.

 ## Challenges